Advice for after dental extractions and surgical procedures

 Care of your mouth the day after surgery

-Your mouth will heal more quickly if you keep it clean and use hot salt mouth baths.
+Your mouth will heal more quickly if you keep it clean and use warm salt mouth baths.

-1. Dissolve a teaspoon of salt in a tumbler of hot water (about the same temperature as a hot cup of tea).
-Take a mouthful and tilt your head so that the hot salt water bathes the affected area.
+1. After 24 hours, dissolve a teaspoon of salt in a tumbler of warm water (about the same temperature as a cup of tea).
+Take a mouthful and tilt your head so that the warm salt water bathes the affected area.

-2. After about thirty seconds, spit out and repeat the bathing until you have used the whole tumbler.
-If possible, the hot salt mouth baths should be used three times daily for seven days, after meals.
+2. After about 30 seconds, gently swill and spit out.
+Repeat the bathing until you have used the whole tumbler.
+If possible, the warm salt mouth baths should be used three times daily for seven days, after meals.

 Toothbrushing

-Brush your teeth as usual, but avoid direct contact with the surgical site.
+You can brush your teeth as usual but avoid direct contact with the surgical site.

 Dry socket pain

 This painful condition usually begins 24 to 48 hours after the removal of a tooth.
 It is caused by the loss of the blood clot from your extraction site and exposure of the jawbone.
 The chance of getting a dry socket is increased if you smoke.
-Please try to refrain from smoking for at least 10 days.
-This condition is not treatable with antibiotics, you will need to be seen by a dentist.
-If you do have this condition, the extraction site will be washed out and a special pain-killing dressing applied.
-If you feel that you may be suffering with dry socket or another post-operative problem, please contact us early in the day to arrange an urgent appointment.
+Please try to refrain from smoking.